space-apes/recursionist-quickstarts/meanQuickstart/angularQuickstart.md

     - application wide service
     - application wide and fetching from external source

-# Stepping Stone 4: Asynchronous Requests
+# Stepping Stone 4: Asynchronous Data / Concurrent Programming

-# Stepping Stone 5: Http Requests
+# PUT IT ALL TOGETHER!